Native Build

 Note that curl -sf operates silently, so if there are errors, you may get an empty or incorrect version of native_bootstrap.sh.
 Check for typos in the command and try again.
 If you continue to have problems, join the chat and let us know.

-Please be patient, this can take 5 minutes to an hour depending on the hardware and network you're running it on.
-Once it's done, update your PATH environment variable in the current shell with:
+Please be patient.
+The bootstrapping process can take anywhere from 5 minutes to an hour depending on the hardware and network it's being run on.

 source ~/.cargo/env